WC3D/PS-2-EXE/README.md

 -updates to.CS to attempt to get the company name to appear in EXE's Properties

 -Various name changes in .CS file

+- Creation of NEW License file and attribution of old License File

+- Updates to the .gitattributes file